History of Rochester, New York: 1945-1999

-In 1970, the Rochester crime family bombed nine buildings, including three Jewish synagogues and two black churches, as part of the Rochester bombings designed to focus the attention of local authorities away from organized crime.
-Only one person was injured.
+In 1970, the Rochester crime family bombed nine buildings, including three Jewish synagogues and two Black churches, in the Rochester bombings, intended to divert the attention of local authorities from organized crime.
+One person was injured.

 Skyline of Rochester in 1987, Xerox Tower in the center, Lincoln Rochester Trust Company (Chase Bank) building to its left.
 Under construction Hyatt Regency Rochester far left.

-As part of continuing urban renewal, in 1969 Xerox Corporation opened a thirty-story office tower (Xerox Tower) at Broad Street East and Clinton Avenue South, although Xerox also moved its corporate headquarters to Stamford, Connecticut at about the same time.
-Lincoln Rochester Trust Company (now Chase Bank) opened a 28-story office tower, the Chase Tower at Clinton Avenue South and East Main Street.
-Later in the '70s, new offices and hotels were constructed along State Street, just north of Main Street.
-Most of Front Street and part of Corinthian Street were obliterated in the process.
-At Main Street and the Genesee River, a new hotel was opened, as was one at South Avenue and Main Street in a process that involved the almost complete reconstruction of the main street bridge by removing buildings that lined both sides of it.
+In 1969, Xerox Corporation opened the thirty-story Xerox Tower at Broad Street East and Clinton Avenue South, although Xerox also relocated its corporate headquarters to Stamford, Connecticut around the same time.
+Lincoln Rochester Trust Company (now Chase Bank) opened the 28-story Chase Tower at Clinton Avenue South and East Main Street.
+During the 1970s, new offices and hotels were constructed along State Street, north of Main Street, resulting in the demolition of most of Front Street and part of Corinthian Street.
+New hotels were opened at Main Street and the Genesee River and at South Avenue and Main Street, in conjunction with a substantial reconstruction of the Main Street Bridge.
 In 1978, city hall moved to the old Federal Building at State and Church.
-In the mid 1980s, work began on a high-rise hotel in downtown next to the new Rochester Riverside Convention Center.
-The project was stalled in 1987, and the Hyatt Regency Rochester didn't open until 1992 after being rescued by several local business people in a public-private partnership.
+In the mid-1980s, construction began on a high-rise hotel downtown adjacent to the new Rochester Riverside Convention Center.
+The project stalled in 1987, and the Hyatt Regency Rochester did not open until 1992, after being completed through a public-private partnership involving several local business leaders.

-In the 1990s, a new baseball stadium, Frontier Field, was built for the Rochester Red Wings near the Kodak office building.
-Bausch and Lomb constructed a new world headquarters just south of Main Street straddling Stone Street.
-A new Central Library, expanding the capacity of the Rochester Public Library complex, was erected across from the Rundel Library Building on South Avenue.
+In the 1990s, Frontier Field, a new baseball stadium, was built for the Rochester Red Wings near the Kodak office building.
+Bausch and Lomb constructed a new world headquarters south of Main Street straddling Stone Street.
+A new Central Library was erected across from the Rundel Library Building on South Avenue, expanding the capacity of the Rochester Public Library complex.